 Note: The information on this site is provided to members of the Johns Hopkins Medicine Community as a resource for the Physician Payments Sunshine Act, which is also referred to as Open Payments.

-The Sunshine Act requires that detailed information about payments and other “transfers of value” worth over $10 from manufacturers of drugs, medical devices and biologics to physicians (defined as M.D., D.O., D.D./D.D.M., D.D.S., D.P.M., O.D. and D.C.P. who are licensed in any state in the U.S., whether or not they are practicing) and teaching hospitals be made available to the public.
-The Act does not affect faculty and staff members who are not physicians (as defined above).
+The Sunshine Act requires that detailed information about payments and other “transfers of value” worth over $10 from manufacturers of drugs, medical devices and biologics to physicians and teaching hospitals be made available to the public.
+A physician is defined as a M.D., D.O., D.D./D.D.M., D.D.S., D.P.M., O.D. and D.C.P. who is licensed in any state in the U.S., whether or not they are practicing.
+The Act does not affect faculty and staff members who are not physicians.

 Registration information is available at cms.gov/Regulations-and-Guidance/Legislation/National-Physician-Payment-Transparency-Program/Physicians.html

 For step-by-step instructions on the registration process, click here

 If you registered previously, you may be required to reset your password.
 Accounts are locked if there has been no activity within the past 60 days and deactivated after no activity for 180 days.
 CMS has specific requirements for passwords which can be found here

 You should allow sufficient time to complete the registration process and be aware that the CMS Help Line has limited hours.